Main languages: Uzbek, Russian, Tajik, Kazakh, Tatar

 Uzbekistan is made up of a number of traditional populations of Turkic (Uzbeks, Kazakhs, Karakalpaks), Semitic (Bukhara Jews), and Iranian origins (Tajiks), as well as more recent minorities which arrived in the country during the Russian and Soviet domination (Russians, Crimean Tatars, Meskhetian Turks, Koreans and some Jews).

-As President of Uzbekistan from 1989 until his death in 2016, Islam Karimov presided over widespread and systematic human rights violations and earned a reputation as one of the world’s most brutal rulers.
+• As President of Uzbekistan from 1989 until his death in 2016, Islam Karimov presided over widespread and systematic human rights violations and earned a reputation as one of the world’s most brutal rulers.
 Karimov’s authoritarian leadership, while purporting to protect minorities by ensuring peace and order, has produced a largely inhospitable environment for members of ethnic and religious minority groups.
-It is not yet certain how his death may alter the country’s human rights landscape, but early indicators suggest that his successor, Shavkhat Mirziyoyev, will continue many of his repressive practices, including the large-scale jailing of members of smaller religious groups.
+It was unclear how his death might alter the country’s human rights landscape over the long term, but indicators suggest that his successor, Shavkat Mirziyoyev, will continue many of his repressive practices, including the large-scale jailing of members of smaller religious groups.

-A few positive steps have been taken recently, however.
-The Uzbek authorities announced during the autumn of 2017 that they had removed some 15,000 names from a ‘black list’ of 18,000 people suspected of belonging to banned or unregistered religious groups.
+A few positive steps were taken by the new government, however.
+The Uzbek authorities announced during the autumn of 2017 that they had removed some 15,000 names from a ‘blacklist’ of 18,000 people suspected of belonging to banned or unregistered religious groups.
 Moreover, the government invited the UN Special Rapporteur on freedom of religion or belief to visit in October 2017.
 The Special Rapporteur was the first representative of the UN Special Procedures to be granted access to Uzbekistan since 2002.
-He noted in his preliminary findings that religious observance is ‘subject to excessive regulations that prioritize security over freedom’, but the trip itself was nevertheless significant.
+He noted that religious observance is ‘subject to excessive regulations that prioritize security over freedom’, but the trip itself was nevertheless significant.
 Two other important steps were taken at the end of 2017: the time a person can be detained before being brought before a judge was lowered from 72 to 48 hours, and Mirziyoyev signed a decree in November 2017 explicitly banning the use of torture to extract confessions.
 These developments should however be viewed against Uzbekistan’s longstanding record of repression, and it remains to be seen to what extent real change for the country’s minorities will actually take place.

-While Baptists, Protestants and Jehovah’s Witnesses are regularly among the believers subject to fines and jail time for their religious activity, the harshest punishments fall to Muslims whose practices fall outside of state-mandated Sunni Hanafi teachings.
+While Baptists, Protestants and Jehovah’s Witnesses are regularly among the believers subject to fines and jail time for their religious activity, the harshest punishments are faced by Muslims whose practices fall outside of state-mandated Sunni Hanafi teachings.
 Restrictions take many forms, from police ordering women wearing the hijab to remove their scarves or re-tie them at the back of their neck in keeping with more widespread Uzbek custom, to arrest and imprisonment.

 According to a 2016 estimate by the Initiative Group of Independent Human Rights Defenders, a prominent national NGO, over 12,000 people were currently in jail on dubious charges related to non-violent religious activities, with hundreds arrested in the previous 12 months.